 Sabah Softwoods Berhad (SSB)

 , 70 percent owned by the Group was incorporated in 1973.
-Its core business is in tree and oil palm plantation, while its downstream activities include oil palm milling, logs and woodchips production.
+Its core business is in tree and oil palm plantation, while its downstream activities include oil palm milling, logs, and woodchips production.
 With its land bank spreading over 60,600 hectares along Yayasan Sabah Timber Concession belt of Brumas (41,500 hectares) and Kalabakan (19,100 hectares) in Tawau, SSB has paved a commercially-viable business in both tree and oil palm operations.

-SSB's chipmill commenced production of woodchips in 1998 and this activity has propelled SSB as a leading supplier of woodchips from Malaysia.
+SSB's chip mill commenced production of woodchips in 1998 and this activity has propelled SSB as a leading supplier of woodchips from Malaysia.
 The capacity of the chip mill is 100,000 BDMT per year.
-The chipmill has the Chain-of-Custody (COC) certification for wood-based manufacturing in Acacia mangium
+The chip mill has the Chain-of-Custody (COC) certification for wood-based manufacturing in Acacia mangium

-SSB is the largest tree plantation company in the country with FSC certification covering 27,313 hectares.
+SSB is the largest tree plantation company in the country with FSC certification covering 33,420 hectares.
 The FSC certification which is globally recognised is an attestation of Good Management Practices covering amongst others, protection of environment; maintenance of High Conservation Value Forests; and enhanced long-term social and economic well-being of workers and local communities.

 SAMEL Plantation Sdn.
 Bhd.

-, is an equal partnership company between Yayasan Melaka and the Group through its wholly-owned subsidiary B.W.
+is an equal partnership company between Yayasan Melaka and the Group through its wholly-owned subsidiary B.W.
 Plantation Sdn.
 Bhd.
 The company is currently developing some 5,380 hectares of oil palm plantation in Tawau.

 Innoprise Plantations Berhad (IPB)

-was listed on the Main Board of Bursa Malaysia in 3 July 1996.
+was listed on the Main Board of Bursa Malaysia on 3 July 1996.
 Through its wholly-owned subsidiary, Serijaya Industri Sdn.
 Bhd.
 (SJI), IPB is developing 22,763 hectares of agroforestry land located at Luasong, Tawau into an oil palm plantation.

 Hap Seng Plantations Holdings Berhad (HSPHB)

-is the oil palm plantation company listed on the Main Board of Bursa Malaysia with an issued and paid up capital of RM800 million.
+is the oil palm plantation company listed on the Main Board of Bursa Malaysia with an issued and paid-up capital of RM800 million.
 Yayasan Sabah Group through ICSB holds 15 percent equity of HSPHB.
 The investment in HSPHB came from the injection of ICSB's 30 percent equity in Jeroco Plantations Sdn.
 Bhd. and the purchase of additional HSPHB shares.